jerekettunen/userAddViewApp/README.md

 These can then be saved to a storage class which implements a singleton design pattern.

-This information can then be viewed in a separate window, which utilizes a scrollable recycler view-
+This information can then be viewed in a separate window, which utilizes a scrollable recycler view.

+Icons in the program courtesy of Florian Körner (Licensed under CC0 1.0) downloaded from https://dicebear.com